Another Word For CLEARER

 cleaner

-Noun : A person whose occupation is to clean floors, windows and other things.
+Noun : A person whose occupation is to clean things, especially rooms, floors, and windows.

 Noun : A device that cleans, such as the vacuum cleaner.